Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Grantees Implemented Changes to their Response to Families Experiencing DV

 Grantees and their community partners implemented policy, practice, and environmental changes to prioritize the safety of families.
-Transformations and enhancements were trauma-informed, resulting in better access, increased safety, and assistance.
+These changes resulted in better availability, assistance and increased safety.

 Proportion of grantees documenting evidence of this outcome.